 Puppies should be fed at least three meals a day until they are 12 weeks old.
 After that, two meals a day are sufficient.
 We have a large range of high-quality dry foods which can be supplemented with fresh food or raw bones.
 Raw chicken wings and bones help to maintain clean, healthy teeth.
 If possible, regular brushing is also recommended.

 We recommend that all animals be desexed if you are not intending to breed them.
 This helps to prevent health problems later in life.
 Usually desexing is done around six months of age.
 Desexing female dogs before their first season reduces by 90% their risk of developing mammary cancer later in life.
 For more information please see our blog on desexing.

 This is a great way to socialise your puppy with other dogs and people, and learn some basic training commands.
 Pre-school is for dogs aged between 8 and 12 weeks.
-We run a FREE puppy school for our clients starting on the first Saturday of the month.
+We run a puppy school for our clients starting on the first Saturday of the month.

 - Does the policy guarantee lifetime renewal?
 (Some cheaper policies may stop cover once your pet reaches a certain age or decrease the level of cover as your pet ages.)

 - Does the policy refresh the amount claimable annually?